Iraq's first flight to Kuwait since 1990 takes to skies

-BAGHDAD (Reuters) - After a freeze that lasted more than two decades, Iraq’s state airline on Wednesday launched its first flight to Kuwait since former Iraqi dictator Saddam Hussein’s invaded the neighboring nation in 1990.
+BAGHDAD, Feb 27 (Reuters) - After a freeze that lasted more than two decades, Iraq’s state airline on Wednesday launched its first flight to Kuwait since former Iraqi dictator Saddam Hussein’s invaded the neighbouring nation in 1990.

-Iraq’s foreign and transport ministers traveled on the symbolic Iraqi Airways flight, hailed by officials as a sign of improving relations between the oil-producing neighbors, and they were greeted by Kuwaiti officials upon landing.
+Iraq’s foreign and transport ministers travelled on the symbolic Iraqi Airways flight, hailed by officials as a sign of improving relations between the oil-producing neighbours, and they were greeted by Kuwaiti officials upon landing.

 The Iraqi transport ministry said there would now be regular flights between the countries.